piaoger/playground-cax-scripts/README.md

 # playground-cax-scripts

-Scripts for cax software: maxscript, mel, blender(python), scad and so on.
+Scripts and plugins used in 3ds max, maya, blender, openscad and so on.